spark-mv/cdn/install.md

 - The response headers must respond to OPTIONS with 200/204 status, and not with 302.

-# 6. Allowing Hola CDN to download content
+# 6. Allow Hola CDN to download content

 Hola’s CDN servers need to download a first copy of the video from your infrastructure to serve to future users.